DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists

+Recall from Section~\ref{para:search-privacy} that uniqueness number $\uniqueNum_{D}$ is the smallest number of keywords that uniquely identify a document $D$.
+Moreover, when a document $D_x$ is included in a larger document $D_y$, i.e. $D_x \subset D_y$, then its uniqueness number $\uniqueNum_{D_x}$ is $\infty$, and document $D_x$ cannot be detected.
+We have discussed that such documents do not have a high impact as they are overshadowed by the larger document.
+In this section, we assume that all documents have a finite uniqueness number and only recover documents with uniqueness number $\uniqueNum_D$ less than the uniqueness limit $\uqlim$.

-\para{Document recovery} If an adversary has partial knowledge about a document $D$ that contains $m$ keywords in total and the adversary wants to recover the rest of the document, then the adversary needs to ask at least $t =\n-m$ and at most $\n$ queries from the oracle which leads to a $\Theta(n)$ query complexity.
-We claim that the adversary needs to ask at least one query for each keyword which is not inside the document, i.e., that it must make at least $t = \n - m$ queries.
-We assume to the contrary that the adversary recovers the document with less than $t$ queries and show that there are two possibilities for $D$ that it cannot distinguish.
+\para{Document recovery} We assume an adversary who has partial knowledge $\partialset$ about a document $D$ that is represented by $m$ keywords.
+If the adversary wants to recover the rest of document $D$, then she needs to ask at least $t =\n-m$ and at most $\n$ queries from the oracle which leads to a $\Theta(n)$ query complexity.
+It is important to note that if there is more than one document that contains $\partialset$, then recovering \emph{any} of these documents counts as document recovery.

+We claim that the adversary needs to ask at least one query for each keyword which is not in the document, i.e., that it must make at least $t = \n - m$ queries.
+We assume to the contrary that the adversary recovers the document with less than $t$ queries and then show that there are two possibilities for $D$ that the adversary cannot distinguish.